rollrat/wstring-master/README.md

 ### Necessary improvement part In WString
 In `WString.h`, using class `StringReferencePutWith` is used for direct pointer passed in the constructor.
-The reason for using this approach is to avoid duplicate assignments to be made in case the string pointer conversion when using this class from another class.
+The reason for using this approach is to avoid duplicate allocation to be made in case the string pointer conversion when using this class from another class.
 It is used in order to completely attributed the string to the class, which means that it is released in the destructor.
 This code is example of this.
 ``` c++